radzio/AcquisitionAPI/README.md

 #### MQTT  API - SECURE variant

-When device provided valid username and password it can push messages only to topic with it's **SUID**.
+When device provides valid username and password it can push messages only to topic with it's **SUID**.

 **Topic name:**